-Download your printable Ultimate Water Safety Checklist for Babysitters here.
+The Ultimate Water Safety Checklist for Babysitters

-- Ask if your babysitter is CPR certified.
+Prior to your evening away, ask if your babysitter is CPR certified.
 If they are not, limit or prohibit their time in pools (backyard, community or friend’s).

-- While parents have a sixth sense about their child’s whereabouts and safety around the water, remember that younger caregivers may not.
+While parents have a sixth sense about their child’s whereabouts and safety around the water, remember that young caregivers may not.
 Think through what water safety traits you would have been unaware of before having children and make those things clear to your babysitter.
 Better to be overly safe when it comes to the water.

-- Explain the importance of having a phone close by during bath time and if swimming.
+Explain the importance of having a phone close by during bath time and if swimming.

-- Reiterate that devices are only for emergencies.
+Reiterate that devices are only for emergencies.
 No talking, texting or scrolling when water is present.

-- Outline exactly which items on the in-home water safety checklist apply to your household.
+Outline exactly which items on the in-home water safety checklist apply to your household.